shironion/Automation-for-yt-dlp/README.md

 <h1>Simplistic .bat automation for yt-dlp</h1>
 <p>This is a very simplistic script written with efficiency and convenience in mind.
-It allows users to download YouTube videos easily, with the link to the video copied to their clipboards.
-It is important, however, that in order to use this script, you need to install yt-dlp beforehand and have it set up in the system PATH.</p>
+It allows users to download YouTube videos easily, using the system clipboard as the video link input.
+It is essential, however, that you first install yt-dlp and set it up in the system PATH to use this script.</p>